-The Arctic and Siberia are one of the coldest places on Earth – and it would pose a huge threat for humanity if these wildfires continue.
+The Arctic and Siberia are some of the coldest places on Earth – and it would pose a huge threat for humanity if these wildfires continue.
 The region’s strong winds and increasing temperatures have worsened the already troubled situation.
 New York Times has reported that the Arctic has been warming at a rate twice as fast as the rest of the globe.
-These increasing temperatures increases the region’s likelihood of lightnings, which is a major source of fires.
+These increasing temperatures increase the region’s likelihood of lightning, which is a major source of fires.

 A land area greater than the size of the entire country of Greece has been lost to wildfires in Russia, according to Greenpeace Russia.
 47 million acres of land have been lost and countless communities have been endangered.
 Harmful smoke has been spreading to major cities, which just as in Paraguay, might lead to healthcare complications to the civilian population.

 Australia has massively suffered from its recent wildfires.
 The country lost millions of acres of land to wildfires.
 More than 30 people have lost their lives and thousands of families lost their homes this year.
 Animal life, on the other hand, has also suffered.
 It’s estimated that more than a hundred million animals haven’t survived the fires.
 From coast to coast, the world is on fire.